danielathome19/AP-Computer-Science/Notes/Unit_E.md

 }
 ```

-You can also use *Method References* to create function pointers:
+You can also use *Method References* to create function pointers using the `::` operator in the form `CLASSNAME::METHODNAME`:
 ```java
 import java.util.function.Function;